ahurlbatt/homeserver/README.md

 1. For encryption of key and other secrets, the file `./secrets/ansible_vault_password.secret` is also needed.
 2. GitHub deploy key was generated on a VM, then extracted and encrypted with ansible vault using these commands:
     ```
-    ssh 192.168.178.56 'cat ~/.ssh/id_rsa.pub' | ansible-vault encrypt_string --vault-password-file ansiblevault.secret --stdin-name 'github_deploy_key_public' --output 'github_deploy_key_public.vault'
+    ssh 192.168.178.56 'cat ~/.ssh/id_rsa.pub' | ansible-vault encrypt_string --stdin-name 'github_deploy_key_public' --output 'github_deploy_key_public.vault'
-    ssh 192.168.178.56 'cat ~/.ssh/id_rsa' | ansible-vault encrypt_string --vault-password-file ansiblevault.secret --stdin-name 'github_deploy_key_private' --output 'github_deploy_key_private.vault'
+    ssh 192.168.178.56 'cat ~/.ssh/id_rsa' | ansible-vault encrypt_string --stdin-name 'github_deploy_key_private' --output 'github_deploy_key_private.vault'
     ```
+3. The same process was done for the Borgbase key, for which the standard is ED25519 - `ssh-keygen a 100 -t ed25519`
+    ```
+    ssh 192.168.178.56 'cat ~/.ssh/id_ed25519.pub' | ansible-vault encrypt_string  --stdin-name 'borgbase_key_public' --output './keys/borgbase_key_public.vault'
+    ssh 192.168.178.56 'cat ~/.ssh/id_ed25519' | ansible-vault encrypt_string --stdin-name 'borgbase_key_private' --output './keys/borgbase_key_private.vault'
+    ```
-3. Secrets were encrypted using `encrypt-secrets.sh` script.
+4. Secrets were encrypted using `encrypt-secrets.sh` script.

 ## Backup Strategy

 1. Backups are made of snapshots, not the running filesystem
 2. Backups are done using borgbackup to an external hosted storage service
 3. Backups are encrypted on-site
 4. Each snapshot is backed up in a way that allows them to be retrieved individually
 5. Backups are automatic and monitored
 6. All existing snapshots are backed up, if they are not already
 7. Existing backups that do not correspond to an existing snapshot are checked against the defined snapshot strategy before pruning
 8. An inconsistent state between backups and snapshots creates an alert

 ## TO DO